splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-cloudwatch.rst

 JSON payload
 ---------------

-CloudWatch alarms sent to the CloudWatch endpoint with this JSON payload will be transformed to alerts in Incident Intelligence.
+Send AWS Cloudwatch alarm sent to the AWS Cloudwatch endpoint.
+Use this JSON payload.

 Example JSON payload: